ylw24/flappybird/README.md

-A custom flappybird game with single and multiplayer modes.
+A custom flappybird game with single and multiplayer modes using Java.
 Keeps track of highscore.
-In settings, one can delete the highscores, return to game menu, or exit the game.
+Setting options include deleting highscores, returning to game menu, or exiting game console.
-Note: hsa_ufa is a package that someone else has made
+Note: hsa_ufa is an imported package